-Identification of intestinal amebas may require examination of 3 to 6 stool specimens and concentration methods (see Table: Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections*).
+Microscopic identification of intestinal amebas may require examination of 3 to 6 stool specimens and concentration methods (see table Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections).
 Antibiotics, antacids, antidiarrheals, enemas, and intestinal radiocontrast agents can interfere with recovery of the parasite and should not be given until the stool has been examined.
-E. histolytica has to be distinguished from E. dispar and E. moshkovskii as well as from other nonpathogenic amebas, including E. coli, E. hartmanni, Endolimax nana, and Iodamoeba bütschlii.
-Molecular analysis using PCR-based assays and enzyme immunoassay for fecal antigens are more sensitive and differentiate E. histolytica from nonpathogens.
+E. histolytica is indistinguishable morphologically from E. dispar, E. moshkovskii, and E. bangladeshi but can be distinguished from a number of nonpathogenic amebas microscopically, including E. coli, E. hartmanni, E. polecki, Endolimax nana, and Iodamoeba bütschlii.
+Molecular analysis using polymerase chain reaction-based assays and enzyme immunoassay for fecal antigens are more sensitive and differentiate E. histolytica from other amebas.

-In symptomatic patients, proctoscopy often shows characteristic flask-shaped mucosal lesions, which should be aspirated, and the aspirate should be examined for trophozoites.
+In symptomatic patients, sigmoidoscopy or colonoscopy may show nonspecific inflammatory changes or characteristic flask-shaped mucosal lesions, which should be aspirated, and the aspirate should be examined for trophozoites and tested for specific E. histolytica antigen or DNA.
 Biopsy specimens from rectosigmoid lesions may also show trophozoites.

 Amebic extraintestinal infection is more difficult to diagnose.
 Stool examination is usually negative, and recovery of trophozoites from aspirated pus is uncommon.
 If a liver abscess is suspected, ultrasonography, CT, or MRI should be done.
 They have similar sensitivity; however, no technique can differentiate amebic from pyogenic abscess with certainty.